Related guidance:

 Rationale for decision / comments

-Vaginal and vulval fungal infections
+Vaginal and vulval fungal infections, and localised conditions

-Antifungal (Imidazole)
+Antifungal

-- suitable for self-care
+Suitable for self-care

 Vaginal atrophy